Multi-Task Learning in Natural Language Processing: An Overview: Introduction

-While the thirst for better performance has driven people to build increasingly large models, developing more compact and efficient models with competitive performance has also received a growing interest in recent years.
+While the thirst for better performance has driven people to build increasingly large models, developing more compact and efficient models with competitive performance has also received a growing interest.
 Through implicit knowledge sharing during the training process, MTL models could match or even exceed the performance of their single-task counterparts using much less training samples \cite{dh17,scn18}.
-Besides, multi-task adapters \cite{sm19,pvgr20} transfer large pre-trained models to new tasks and languages by adding a modest amount of task-specific weights.
+Besides, multi-task adapters \cite{sm19,pvgr20} transfer large pre-trained models to new tasks and languages by adding a modest amount of task-specific parameters.
 In this way, the costly fine-tuning of the entire model is avoided, which is important for real-world applications such as mobile computing and latency-sensitive services.
-Many NLP models leverage additional features, including hand-crafted features and output of automatic NLP tools.
-Through MTL on different linguistic tasks, such as chunking, Part-Of-Speech (POS) tagging, Named Entity Recognition (NER), and dependency parsing, we can reduce the reliance on external knowledge and prevent error propagation, which results in simpler models with potentially better performance \cite{lhoh18,zzw19,swr19,sxzcy20}.
+Many NLP models leverage additional features, including hand-crafted features and those produced by automatic NLP tools.
+Through MTL on various linguistic tasks, such as chunking, Part-Of-Speech (POS) tagging, Named Entity Recognition (NER), and dependency parsing, we can reduce the reliance on external knowledge and prevent error propagation, which results in simpler models with potentially better performance \cite{lhoh18,zzw19,swr19,sxzcy20}.

-This paper reviews the use of MTL in recent NLP research.
-We focus on the ways in which researchers apply MTL to NLP tasks, including model architecture, training process, and data source.
-While most pre-trained language models take advantage of MTL during pre-training, they are not designed for specific down-stream tasks and thus they are not in the focus of this paper.
-Depending on the objective of applying MTL, we denote by auxiliary MTL the case where auxiliary tasks are introduced to improve the performance of one or more primary tasks and by joint MTL the case where multiple tasks are equally important.
-In this paper, we first introduce popular MTL architectures used in NLP tasks and categorize them into four classes, including the parallel architecture, hierarchical architecture, modular architecture, and generative adversarial architecture.
-Then we review optimization techniques of MTL for NLP tasks in terms of the loss construction, data sampling, and task scheduling.
-After that, we present applications of MTL, which include auxiliary MTL and joint MTL as two main classes, in a variety of NLP tasks, and introduce some MTL benchmark datasets used in NLP.
-Finally, we conclude the whole paper and discuss several possible research topics in this field.
+This paper reviews the application of MTL in recent NLP research.
+We focus on the ways in which researchers apply MTL to downstream NLP tasks, including model architectures, training processes, and data sources.
+While most pre-trained language models take advantage of MTL during pre-training, they are not designed for specific down-stream tasks, and thus they are not in the focus of this paper.
+Depending on the objective of applying MTL, we denote by auxiliary MTL the case where auxiliary tasks are introduced to improve the performance of primary tasks and by joint MTL the case where multiple tasks are equally important.